LCMApps/consul-service-health-monitor/UPGRADE.md

 - Added new events `healthy` and `unhealthy`.
 Event `unhealthy` is emitted on a connectivity issues (like a request timeout to Consul or an unsuccessful response).
 This event mean that module has a not consistent data with Consul.
 When information will be synchronized again than event `healthy` will be emitted.
-- Error `WatchTimeoutError` and event `emergencyStop` from `ServiceInstancesMonitor` is not supported already.
+- Event `emergencyStop` from `ServiceInstancesMonitor` is not supported already.

 ### Example :